 Our Partner // Ungano-Tena in Nairobi, Kenya

-Ungano Tena (U-Tena) is Swahili for re-uniting - coming back together.
-U-Tena is a grassroots community based organization created in 2005 by youth from the Viwandani-Mukuru slum in East Nairobi.
-U-Tena’s mission is to educate local communities about sexual and reproductive health and to raise awareness of related health and social issues through popular education and partnerships with key stakeholders.
-Through music, dance, two-dimensional art, and theatre, U-Tena teaches communities about HIV, STIs, sexual health, reproductive health, and other health related issues.
-Since the fall of 2011, the GlobeMed chapter at Brown University has raised $9,400 for U-Tena’s Kuza Project.
+Ungano Tena (U-Tena) is Swahili for reuniting – coming back together.
+U-Tena is a grassroots community-based organization created in 2005 by youth from the Viwandani-Mukuru slum in East Nairobi.
+U-Tena’s mission is to educate local communities about sexual and reproductive health, and to raise awareness of related issues through popular education and partnerships with key stakeholders.
+Using music, dance, two-dimensional art and theatre, U-Tena teaches communities about HIV, STIs, sexual health and reproductive health, among others.
+Since the fall of 2011, the GlobeMed chapter at Brown University has raised over $14,000 for U-Tena’s Kuza Project.

 Our Project // $10,000 to Build and Fund Kuza Project Youth Center

 The Kuza Project of U-Tena was established last year with the support of GlobeMed at Brown University and has been mentoring 50 girls, aged 10-17, on issues of sexual health practices, mental health, and financial literacy, with hopes to expand in many areas this year.

 - Financial Literacy: U-Tena has partnered with Equity Bank in Nairobi, Kenya to open bank accounts for the 50 girls in the mentorship program.
 These bank accounts will serve both as a lesson in earning and saving and provide them with a tangible way of utilizing their lessons.